 courtesy of tummysak

-Shortly after announcing his acoustic phase law hypothesis, Ohm found himself in a bitter dispute with Seebeck and the debate continued for twenty years in the scientific journal Annalen der Physik und Chemie.
-In 1863, Helmholtz virtually ended the debate by siding with Ohm when he adopted the Fourier (spectral) analysis view of pitch perception where musical sound is determined only by its partials.
-Helmholtz also argued that the periodicity pitch could be explained as a nonlinear difference tone generated at the auditory periphery, i.e., distortions introduced by the physics of the ear.3 The missing fundamental vs spectral debate was finally settled, well, for almost century anyway.
+In 1843, Ohm entered a heated debate with Seebeck that would continue for two decades in the scientific journal Annalen der Physik und Chemie.
+In 1863, Helmholtz revisited the debate and sided largely with Ohm, adopting a Fourier (spectral) analysis view of pitch perception, musical sound is determined primarially by its partials.
+Helmholtz also argued that periodicity pitch could be explained as a nonlinear difference tone generated at the auditory periphery, i.e., distortions introduced by the physics of the ear.3 This effectively sided with Ohm in the historical debate, though the question would remain unsettled in certain respects for nearly a century.

-With the advent of modern laboratory, equipment, more investigation into periodicity pitch was conducted.
-In 1938, J. F. Schouten using optical equipment generated periodic complex tones that lacked a fundamental frequency.4 His demonstrations showed that Seebeck’s conclusion was essentially correct and that the missing fundamental effect or periodicity pitch could not be explained as a nonlinear difference tone as Helmholtz had argued.
-Schouten went on to publish his theory which has become to be known as the residue theory of pitch in 1940.5 The missing fundamental effect was again recognized.
+Advances in laboratory equipment enabled further investigation into periodicity pitch.
+In 1938, J. F. Schouten, using optical equipment, generated periodic complex tones that lacked a fundamental frequency.14 His demonstrations showed that Seebeck’s conclusion was essentially correct, and that the missing fundamental effect could not be explained by peripheral difference tones alone (Helmholtz’s proposed mechanism).
+In 1940, Schouten published his theory, now known as the residue theory of pitch.
+15 The missing fundamental effect was again acknowledged as a genuine phenomenon.

-As with any good science, Schouten’s pitch residue theory was scrutinized and in 1962, R. J. Ritsma discovered that the pitch residue theory had its limitations too.
-It worked fine for resolving harmonics in the lower limits of a complex tone but it could not account for why pitch consisting of only harmonics above a certain point did not create residue pitch.
-Ritsma called this the existence region of the tonal residue and found that this existence region extends to only a certain range of harmonics which are able produce residue pitch.
-Other harmonics outside of this existence region which the inner ear should be able to resolve but doesn’t, contradicts the very premise of pitch residue theory.6
+Schouten’s residue theory was scrutinized, and in 1962, R. J. Ritsma discovered that it had its limitations too.
+It worked fine for resolving harmonics in the lower limits of a complex tone, but it could not account for why pitch corresponding to harmonics above a certain rank did not create residue pitch.
+Ritsma called this the existence region of the tonal residue and found that it extends to only a certain range of harmonics which are able to produce residue pitch.
+Other harmonics outside of this existence region, may still be audible as spectral components, yet do not yield a strong residue pitch, an outcome that complicates the very premise of the residue theory.17

-Within about a hundred years or so since Seebeck had introduced his periodicity pitch theory, technical developments and the possibility to actually generate complex harmonic tones with a clearly defined number of harmonics allowed for the systematic investigations of the missing fundamental effect.
-The missing fundamental effect is also known as periodicity pitch (Seebeck 1841,), residue pitch (Schouten 1938), virtual pitch (Terhardt 1972-74)7.
-Studies have shown that the missing fundamental phenomenon can be perceived with a harmonic spectra of five8, three9, and even only two10 consecutive harmonics.
-Other research has also shown that the perception of a missing fundamental can be perceived when a sine tones of different frequencies are introduced separately to each ear via head phones.11 The data from these studies indicate the perception of the missing fundamental is not caused by distortions introduced by the physics of the ear as Helmholtz suggested, but rather it is a function of the central pitch processing system of the brain.
+Roughly a century after Seebeck introduced periodicity pitch, technical developments and the ability to generate complex harmonic tones with a clearly defined number of harmonics enabled systematic investigation of the missing fundamental effect.
+The missing fundamental effect is also known as periodicity pitch (Seebeck 1841), residue pitch (Schouten 1938), virtual pitch (Terhardt 1972-74).21 Studies have shown that the missing fundamental phenomenon can be perceived with a harmonic spectrum of as few as five16, three18, and even only two19 consecutive harmonics.
+Other research has also shown that the perception of a missing fundamental can occur when sine tones of different frequencies are introduced separately to each ear via headphones.20 The data from these studies indicate that the perception of the missing fundamental is not caused by distortions introduced by the physics of the ear rather, it is a function of the central pitch processing system of the brain.

-Today, there remain essentially two schools of thought regarding human pitch precepts and these philosophies are based on the theories of Seebeck, Ohm and Helmholtz.
-The first school follows along the lines of Seebeck and propose a holistic perception of sound or synthetic mode (a term coined by Helmholtz) where harmonics are synthesized or fuse into a single sound.
-The second school follows Ohm’s idea of a real-time Fourier spectral analysis or analytical mode (another term coined by Helmholtz) where the sound is broken down and perceived as a spectral singularity pitch, i.e. a single pitch is perceived but the individual harmonic components are detectable.
-These two concepts are also know as virtual pitch and spectral pitch respectively; terms coined by Ernst Terhardt.12
+Today, there remain essentially two schools of thought regarding human pitch perception, based on the theories of Seebeck, Ohm, and Helmholtz.
+The first school follows in the tradition of Seebeck and proposes a holistic, synthetic perception of sound, a synthetic mode (a term Helmholtz coined), where harmonics are synthesized or fuse into a single sound.
+The second school follows Ohm’s idea of real-time spectral analysis, an analytical mode (another term Helmholtz coined) where the sound is broken down and the individual harmonic components are detectable, even as a single pitch is perceived.
+These two concepts are also known as virtual pitch and spectral pitch, respectively, terms coined by Ernst Terhardt.21